stephenbuck/skillbase/README.md

 Workflow process management is handled using BPMN process diagrams and the Flowable engine and API.
 Future versions may embed the engine with the application to simplify transaction management.

+**Search**

+Keyword search for skills, etc. is handled by the Elasticsearch engine.

 **Caching**

 Distributed caching is handled using Redis, and it's Java API.
 Cache contents will be updated by domain events received from Kafka.